couchbase/query/docs/n1ql-preview-model.md

 include counts, sums, statistical measures, and arbitrary combinations of these.

-Couchbase queries provide additional aggregate expressions for constructing arrays from expressions on the input objects in each group.
+N1QL queries provide additional aggregate expressions for constructing arrays from expressions on the input objects in each group.

 #### Group filtering